growdigital/indiego/content/social.md

 ### Microformat validator tools

-If you need to make sure the microformats in your posts validate properly, use these tools:
+To ensure the microformats in your posts validate properly, use these tools:

 * Indiewebify.me h-entry validator
   <https://indiewebify.me/validate-h-entry/>